a-ast/akeneo-data-loader/README.md

 ## Use cases

-* Load YAML fixtures for testing, local development or performance benchmarking.
+* Load YAML fixtures for testing, local development or for performance benchmarking.
 * Import product data from external systems (legacy PIM or regular data providers).

 ## Features